JAMA September 11, 2018

 Setting

-Intervention Piperacillin-tazobactam 4.5 g IV every 6 hours
+Intervention Piperacillin-tazobactam 4.5 g intravenously every 6 hours (infused over 30 minutes) for 4 to 14 days.

-Comparator Meropenem 1 g IV every 8 hours
+Comparator Meropenem 1 g intravenously every 8 hours (infused over 30 minutes) for 4 to 14 days.

 Study Limitations